qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Providing external reward may reduce internal motivation (overjustification effect).
 Training child to clean room by giving money reward may backfire.

+Ironic process theory: Trying to suppress a thought can backfire.

 Being helped doesn't always elicit gratitude.
 The one being helped may feel being inferior in social status, thus helping may cause hatred, especially when reciprocal helping cannot be done.

 ### Avoid thinking about death

 People tend to avoid thinking about inevitable death because it's unpleasant.
-People may subcounciously feel like they live forever, then:
+People may subconsciously feel like they live forever, then:

 - People feel like having plenty time to procrastinate
 - People tend to not value the present because "life is permanent"